OctoPrint/OctoPrint/docs/plugins/hooks.rst

    If the factory returns anything but ``None``, it will be assigned to the global ``userManager`` instance.

-   If no of the registered factories return a user manager instance, the class referenced by the ``config.yaml`` entry ``accessControl.userManager`` will be initialized if possible, otherwise a stock :class:`~octoprint.users.FilebasedUserManager` will be instantiated, linked to the default user storage file ``~/.octoprint/users.yaml``.
+   If none of the registered factories return a user manager instance, the class referenced by the ``config.yaml`` entry ``accessControl.userManager`` will be initialized if possible, otherwise a stock :class:`~octoprint.users.FilebasedUserManager` will be instantiated, linked to the default user storage file ``~/.octoprint/users.yaml``.